 If you are assessed a Medicare Part D Income-Related Monthly Adjustment Amount (Part D-IRMAA), you will be notified by the Social Security Administration.
-You will be responsible for paying this extra amount in addition to your plan premimum.
+You will be responsible for paying this extra amount in addition to your plan premium.

 If you would like to change your premium payment method, please contact Customer Service toll free at 1.866.477.5703, 24 hours a day, 7 days a week, except Thanksgiving and Christmas.
-TTY users should call 1.800.716.3231.
+TTY users, call 1.800.716.3231.
 Please note: If you do choose to change your method of payment, it may take up to 3 months for this change to take effect, and you may continue to be billed via the original method until your change takes effect.

 This website is designed to provide access to online information regarding the Express Scripts Medicare Part D product offering.
 In connection with providing this information, there are times when we will ask for, or collect, personal information from you.
-As part of our commitment to honoring your privacy, this policy will explain the approach we take in protecting and using the information that we gather from you on this website.
+As part of our commitment to honor your privacy, this policy will explain the approach we take in protecting and using the information that we gather from you on this website.
 For your ease and convenience, we make this notice available from every page of the website, identified as "Privacy," with a link to this notice.

 Express Scripts Medicare

 P.O.
 Box 3610

 If you need assistance or more information on filing a complaint, please call Customer Service toll free at the number listed above.

 If you would like to submit feedback about your Medicare Part D prescription drug plan directly to Medicare, please complete their online form at: